-To finance the acquisition of Sigma and provide us with additional working capital, portions of which may be used in connection with future acquisitions, we completed a private placement (the "Offering") of our Series B Convertible Preferred Stock, par value \$0.001 per share ("Series B Preferred Stock") in which we raised gross proceeds of \$8,023,000.
+To finance the acquisition of Sigma and provide us with additional working capital, we completed a private placement of our Series B Convertible Preferred Stock, par value \$0.001 per share ("Series B Preferred Stock") in which we raised gross proceeds of \$8,023,000.
 A first closing, in which we received gross proceeds of \$4,955,000 occurred simultaneously with the acquisition of Sigma and was entirely devoted to the acquisition.
-A second closing occurred on May 3,2007, in which we received gross proceeds of \$3,068,000, which will be used as working capital or in connection with future acquisitions.
+A second closing occurred on May 3,2007, in which we received gross proceeds of \$3,068,000.
 The holders of the Series B Preferred Stock are entitled to a cumulative annual dividend of 7% per annum which under certain circumstances, is payable in shares of the Company's stock.
-The shares of Series B Preferred Stock is used in the offering are initially convertible into 29,005,785 shares of the Company's common stock.
+The shares of Series B Preferred Stock issued in the offering are initially convertible into approximately 29,005,785 shares of the Company's common stock.